 CXC is dedicated to building a better comics world, but that means building a better society, industry, and creative community.
 As recent social media around the pay inequality for black comics creators has shown, that is impossible if we cannot reckon with the history and continuing impacts of white privilege and white supremacy.
 We must take this moment as an opportunity to do so – and we look forward to proving our dedication to you, our community.

 Cartoon Crossroads Columbus Announces Move to Online Show for 2020

-> Cartoon Crossroads Columbus will hold its program online in October instead of a physical show.
+Cartoon Crossroads Columbus will hold its program online October 1-4 instead of a physical show.

-> Concerns about coronavirus mean that the sixth year of this festival of comics and cartoon art will be different from previous editions, but organizers are excited to see how they can retain the values and vibe of CXC, while also looking to explore opportunities to fulfill the show’s mission in new ways.
+Concerns about coronavirus mean that the sixth year of this festival of comics and cartoon art will be different from previous editions, but organizers are excited to see how they can retain the values and vibe of CXC, while also looking to explore opportunities to fulfill the show’s mission in new ways.
 You can read the full press release here.

 You can help us make a festival that better serves you by filling out this short survey: https://www.cartooncrossroadscolumbus.com/survey.
 All answers will be kept in confidence.